TZstatsADS/Fall2016-proj5-grp9/README.md

 + (4)Used Opencv to extract the RGB features of each poster

 # Part 1: Exploratory Data Analysis of Posters
-+ (1)Analyze the annually gross in different genres
++ (1)Analyze the annual gross in different genres
 ![screenshot](doc/cover/barplot.jpg)
-+ (2)Summarize the annually frequency of movies from different genres
++ (2)Summarize the annual frequency of movies from different genres
 ![screenshot](doc/cover/piechart.jpg)
-+ (3)Investigate the relationship between face numbers on a poster,face area proportion on a poster and genres
++ (3)Investigate the relationship between face numbers on a poster, face area proportion on a poster and genres
 ![screenshot](doc/cover/bubble.jpg)
 + (4)Plot each genre's RGB distribution and find interesting results including:
 ![screenshot](doc/cover/rgb.jpg)